Amazon decision holds broad political ramifications

 He said Cuomo and de Blasio — two officials who come from the pragmatic and progressive sides of the party, respectively — figured “if we agree, everybody will fall in line.”

-An additional factor, Zaino said, is the public’s views on tech companies and regulation have changed sharply in the last two years.
-The implication: Americans are viewing tech more skeptically now and a company promising jobs probably would have faced less scrutiny previously.
+An additional factor, Zaino said, is that the public’s views on tech companies and regulation have changed sharply in the last two years.
+The implication: Americans are viewing tech more skeptically now and a company promising jobs probably would previously have faced less scrutiny.

 Cuomo has been successful achieving most of his agenda during his first two terms in office and has completed or launched scores of infrastructure projects.
 Some have fallen through, such as a proposed major casino at Aqueduct Race Track, but nothing on the scale of the 25,000 jobs Amazon was promising.

-A Cuomo official contended the outcome wasn’t so much a political loss for the governor but a “loss for New York State” and the administration did everything it could to land Amazon.
-The administration and leading unions met with the company frequently in the last week to reach peace on the labor issue, but Amazon suddenly canceled its Queens plan altogether.
+A Cuomo official contended the outcome wasn’t so much a political loss for the governor as a “loss for New York State,” and said the administration did everything it could to land Amazon.
+The administration and leading unions met with the company frequently in the last week to reach peace on the labor issue.
+It publicly and privately pressed Senate Democrats to relent and back the deal, and criticized the company for not doing more to tout the benefits of the project.
+But Amazon suddenly canceled its Queens plan altogether.

 Cuomo lashed out Thursday at Senate Democrats, particularly the nomination of Sen. Michael Gianaris (D-Astoria) to an oversight panel that would have say over part of the Amazon incentive package.
 Gianaris, who represents Long Island City, was one of the most vocal critics of the deal.